 Of this truly epic DJ set by Peggy Gou, Lily Nguyen writes:

-i keep thinking about this set. imagine playing a show at the top of your city, bookended by tracks you produced, in a dress you designed. the excellence—unparalleled
+i keep thinking about this set. imagine playing a show at the top of your city, bookended by tracks you produced, in a dress you designed. the excellence —

 Finally, as promised, here is the second part of “An integration loop,” this one buoyed by the contributions of many other people.
 (They are credited in this post.)
-I am no great music producer—an understatement—but, maybe you don’t need to be, when the material is this lovely.
+I am no great music producer —

 I haven’t written anything in this newsletter about anxiety and uncertainty, suffering and loss, and that’s because I feel like, you know… you are getting that from every other screen full of text you encounter… everywhere… and also because this, right here, is what I want to say about it:

 Two weeks to complete a surprise project, of which one has elapsed.
 A thick sheaf of fiction, more still to write.
 Back to it.
 Electric.

 The main thing to do here is sign up for my email newsletter, which is infrequent and wide-ranging.
 I always try to make it feel like a note from a friend: